Thank you for reading our post, please rate this article at the end.

 Does the RV brand matter?

-Well, it does matter, but not in the sense that all the RVs from a certain brand are great for full-time living.
-Rather, the brand matters when it comes to consistency of quality across models, as well as the catalog of RV offered.
+Well, it does matter, but not in the sense that all the RVs from a particular brand are great for full-time living.
+Instead, the issues of brand come down to the consistency of quality across models, as well as the catalog of RVs offered.

-First of all, we’ve specifically picked RV brands that offer a good variety when it comes to RV living.
-In fact, we’ve gone for brands that offer a little bit of everything, as well as brands that are more focused on some RV type.
+First of all, we’ve specifically selected RV brands that offer a diverse range of options for RV living.
+We’ve chosen brands that provide a range of options, as well as those that specialize in a specific type of RV.
 All so that readers have a little more variety to choose from.

 Aside from that, as we mentioned above, brands matter when it comes to quality.
 You may have never held an Apple device in your hands, but you are likely aware of the brand and the quality that Apple devices offer.
 And if you are currently a satisfied owner of an Apple smartphone, you are more likely to opt for Apple rather than any other brand in the future.